snowplow/dbt-snowplow-utils/README.md

 As your schemas for such columns evolve, multiple versions of the same column will be created in your events table e.g. `custom_context_1_0_0`, `custom_context_1_0_1`.
 These columns contain nested fields i.e. are of a datatype `RECORD`.
 When modeling Snowplow data it can be useful to combine or coalesce each nested field across all versions of the column for a continuous view over time.
 This macro mitigates the need to update your coalesce statement each time a new version of the column is created.

-Fields can be selected using 3 methods:
+Fields can be selected using 4 methods:

 - Select all fields.
 Default.
 - Select by field name using the `required_fields` arg.
 - Select all fields at a given level/depth of nesting e.g. all 1st level fields.
 Uses the `nested_level` arg.
+- Select all fields, excluding specific versions using the `exclude_versions` arg.

 By default any returned fields will be assigned an alias matching the field name e.g. `coalesce(<col_v2>.product, <col_v1>.product) as product`.
 For heavily nested fields, the alias will be field's path with `.` replaced with `_` e.g. for a field `product.size.height` will have an alias `product_size_height`.
 A custom alias can be supplied with the `required_fields` arg (see below).